itsjesushx/TownOfSushi/README.md

 ## VIP

 An Impostor, Jackal or Crewmate can be affected by the VIP (Very Important Player) Modifier.\
-The VIP will show everyone when he dies with a flash similar to the Seer Flash.\
+The VIP will show everyone when he dies with a flash similar to the Mystic Flash.\
 If the option Show Team Color is On, then everyone will get a flash in the color of the team the player was part of.

 Teams: